miksik98/HarmonySolverPlugin/README.md

 All alteration symbols without number will be applied to 3.

-Here is a table with all supported number bass symbols with their translations:
+Here is a table with all supported number bass symbols with their translations (you can also use other symbols and combinations, but they may not be handled correctly):

 | Input symbols | How they will be treated |
 |:-------------:|:-------------:|